-By MLPA analysis, 'amplification' and 'gain' of MYC were found in four and eight tumors, respectively.
-Gene amplification of MYC was confirmed by FISH in all four tumors with 'amplification' and in three tumors with 'gain'.
-In the remaining five tumors with 'gain', tumor cells were found to have a few additional copy numbers of MYC genes to the number of centromere 8.
+By MLPA analysis, amplification and gain of MYC were found in four and eight tumors, respectively.
+Gene amplification of MYC was confirmed by FISH in all four tumors with amplification and in three tumors with gain.
+In the remaining five tumors with gain, tumor cells were found to have a few additional copy numbers of MYC genes to the number of centromere 8.
 However, their ratios were less than 2.2, and the average copy numbers of MYC were less than 7; thus, they were not included in the amplified tumors (Suppl Fig. 1).

-Coexistence of amplified MYC and ERBB2 within single nuclei was found in four tumors, and MYC/FGFR2, and MYC/EGFR in a case respectively.
-In a remaining tumor, amplification of ERBB2 and MYC were found in different cells.
-In one of the tumor with co-amplification of MYC and ERBB2 (Case 21), and another tumor with co-amplification of MYC and FGFR2 (case 11), the co-amplified signals were exclusively overlapped, and appeared as numerous scattered signals or tightly clustered signals suggesting that the co-amplified genes located on the same amplicons in DM and HSR respectively.
-(25)
+Coexistence of amplified MYC and ERBB2 within single nuclei was found in four tumors, and MYC/FGFR2 and MYC/EGFR in a case respectively.
+In a remaining tumor, amplification of ERBB2 and MYC was found in different cells.
+In one of the tumors with co-amplification of MYC and ERBB2 (case 21) and another tumor with co-amplification of MYC and FGFR2 (case 11), the co-amplified signals were exclusively overlapped and appeared as numerous scattered signals or tightly clustered signals, suggesting that the co-amplified genes were located on the same amplicons in DM and HSR, respectively (25).